messagemedia/lookups-python-sdk/README.md

 The MessageMedia Lookups API provides a number of endpoints for validating the phone numbers you’re sending to by checking their validity, type and carrier records.

 ## ⭐️ Installing via pip
-Run the following command to install the SDK via pip: `pip install messagemedia-messages-sdk`
+Run the following command to install the SDK via pip: `pip install messagemedia-lookups-sdk`

 ## 🎬 Get Started
 It's easy to get started.
 Simply enter the API Key and secret you obtained from the [MessageMedia Developers Portal](https://developers.messagemedia.com) into the code snippet below and a mobile number you wish to send to.